ryanpfalz/azure-signalr-node-react/README.md

 ---

-# Simple real-time Web Application with Azure SignalR, React.js, and Node.js backend proxy server
+# Real-time serverless Web Application with Azure SignalR, React.js, and Node.js backend proxy server

-This sample codebase demonstrates how to use Azure SignalR to add real-time functionality to a containerized web application hosted in Azure Container Apps written in [React.js](https://reactjs.org/) with a Node.js backend [proxy server](https://en.wikipedia.org/wiki/Proxy_server).
+This sample codebase demonstrates how to use Azure SignalR to add real-time functionality to a serverless containerized web application hosted in Azure Container Apps written in [React.js](https://reactjs.org/) with a Node.js backend [proxy server](https://en.wikipedia.org/wiki/Proxy_server).
 This sample uses serverless Azure Functions for processing requests made by the application.
 <br>
 The motivation behind this guide is the observed lack of readily available open-source codebase examples using these technologies.
 <br>